To test out my 3x3 pixel grid anti-aliasing technique, let’s see if I can achieve a Shantae style sprite animation.

 # At triple size, the interpolated animation looks like this.

-# Now let’s scale to down by 1/3 with bilinear scaling, and force it to use the same color palette.
+# Now let’s scale it down by 1/3 with bilinear scaling, and force it to use the same color palette.

-Here is the animation at the sprite’s intended size.
+# Here is how the sprite looks after scaling down to its intended size.
 The results aren’t quite as nice as I had hoped.
 A few parts have some unnecessary blurring.
-Some highlights flicker in and out, and sometimes some grey pixels get used in the purple areas as an in-between shade.
+Some highlights flicker in and out.
+Some outlines change color, and sometimes grey pixels get added into the purple areas as an in-between shade, even though it’s the wrong color.

 # But let’s clean this up and see how good it can look.